-The Connecticut sales tax rate is 6.35%, and the maximum CT sales tax after local surtaxes is 6.35%.
+The Connecticut state sales tax rate is 6.35%, and the average CT sales tax after local surtaxes is 6.35%.

 - Groceries, prescription drugs and non-prescription drugs are exempt from the Connecticut sales tax

 - Counties and cities are not allowed to collect local sales taxes

 - Connecticut has no special sales tax jurisdictions with local sales taxes in addition to the state sales tax

 - Connecticut has a higher state sales tax than 59.6% of states

 Connecticut has a variety of special sales tax cases in which certain items are exempt or subject to special tax rates: